jovotech/jovo-framework/jovo-platforms/jovo-platform-alexa/docs/request-response/README.md

 A typical interaction between a user and your Alexa Skill consists of a request (what the user wants) and a response (what the Skill replies).

-Learn more in the Jovo Docs: [Basic Concepst > Request & Response Lifecycle](https://www.jovo.tech/docs/requests-responses).
+Learn more in the Jovo Docs: [Basic Concepts > Request & Response Lifecycle](https://www.jovo.tech/docs/requests-responses).

 ## Request